yesodweb/yesodweb.com-content/blog/2012/11/yesod-fay-js.md

     great if it's almost transparent to the client-side code if we're calling a function locally or remotely.

+    By "almost transparent", I mean we should still keep asynchronous calls asynchronous.
+In an ideal world, we could have a powerful multithreaded runtime like GHC provides.
+But dealing with explicit callbacks is acceptable IMO.

 3. We need to solve the big problems in client-side development as well.
 In other words: even if we could use GHC on the client side and compile any arbitrary piece of Haskell, we'd *still* have problems to solve: the DOM API is